jakezneal/packages/README.md

 ## What's inside?

-This monrepo includes the following packages:
+This monorepo includes the following packages:

 ### Apps and Packages